-International Studies Instructor ResourcesTeaching Materials for International Studies: An Interdisciplinary Approach to Global Issues by Sheldon Anderson, Mark Allen Peterson, Stanley W. Toops, and Jeanne A. K. Hey
+International Studies Instructor ResourcesTeaching Materials for International Studies: An Interdisciplinary Approach to Global Issues, 4th Edition, by Sheldon Anderson, Mark Allen Peterson, Stanley W. Toops, and Jeanne A. K. Hey

-Welcome to the Instructor Resources website for International Studies, 3rd Edition.
+Welcome to the Instructor Resources page for International Studies, 4th Edition.

 The Program Behind the Book

 International Studies at Miami University is truly an extraordinary educational experience.
-Staffed by faculty who are all half time in their respective disciplinary departments, it offers a strong, focused program of instruction in which students take a broad range of classes in anthropology, economics, geography, history and political science, organized around a topical or regional focus.
+This interdisciplinary program is run by faculty who are all half time in their respective disciplinary departments, it offers a strong, focused program of instruction in which students take a broad range of classes in anthropology, economics, geography, history and political science, organized around a topical or regional focus.
 It has a demanding foreign language requirement, and requires all majors to spend a semester studying abroad.
 The program is given coherence through a broad introductory course and a tightly focused senior capstone course.

 Since its inception, the program struggled with building coherence in its introductory course.
 Serving nearly three hundred majors and more than five hundred non-majors, the course required faculty to teach outside their own regional specializations and to introduce the central elements of disciplinary perspectives that were not their own.
 The struggle to find strong readings that reflected the program’s diversity of perspectives, led to the creation of the textbook, International Studies: An Interdisciplinary Approach to Global Issues.